Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

-Second, from Proposition~\ref{CEsolu_prop}, we observe that to each family $(Z^*, \xi^*, U_{\xi^*})$ with $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U_{\xi^*}))$ of solutions of the \textbf{maximin} problem \eqref{dist-problem} that is perfectly cost-efficient there exists at least one $\hat{U}_{\xi^*}$ such that $(Z^*, \xi^*)$ with $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; \hat{U}_{\xi^*}))$ is a solution to the \textbf{minimax} problems \eqref{dist0} and \eqref{minimaxpb}.
-In particular, the \textbf{maximin} problem has at least one solution that is shared with the \textbf{minimax} problem (Corollary~\ref{CO4.10}).
-However, the \textbf{minimax} problem might have further solutions $(Z^*, \xi^*)$ that cannot be written with $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U_{\xi^*}))$, $\xi^* \in \Xibar$.
-All these properties are clearly present in the simple 3-states model we introduce in Section~\ref{PCED3s} (with detailed calculations in Appendix~\ref{AppD1bis}) and we invite the reader to use this model as guidance and reference for the following theoretical results.
+In this section, we obtain the following results.
+First, Proposition~\ref{prop1} shows that the \textbf{maximin} problem \eqref{dist-problem} has at least one solution of the form $\bigl(Z^*, \xi^*,U\bigr)$ with $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U))$, $\xi^* \in \Xibar$ and $U$ is a uniformly distributed variable over $(0,1)$ independent of $\Xibar$.
+Furthermore, if $\xi^*$ has a continuous distribution and $F$ is continuous, then the solution to the \textbf{maximin} problem \eqref{dist-problem} is unique.
+Proposition~\ref{CEsolu_prop} then shows that if $(Z^*, \xi^*, U)$ with $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U))$ is a solution of the \textbf{maximin} problem \eqref{dist-problem} that is perfectly cost-efficient then it is also a solution to the \textbf{minimax} problems \eqref{dist0} and \eqref{cvxminimaxA}.
+Thus, the \textbf{maximin} problem and the \textbf{minimax} problem share the solution $\bigl(Z^*, \xi^*,U\bigr)$ if $Z^*$ is perfectly cost-efficient.
+However, the \textbf{minimax} problem might have further solutions $(Z^*, \xi^*, U)$ that cannot be written with $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U))$, $\xi^* \in \Xibar$.
+All these properties are clearly present in the simple 3-state model we discuss in \cite{BS24appendix} and we invite the reader to use this model as guidance and reference for the following theoretical results.